 - Typical International Baccalaureate offer

-36 points are required overall (to include core points) with at least 666 at Higher level.
-If Maths and English Language are not offered as part of the Diploma, they should be offered at GCSE or IGCSE at grade B or above.
+36 points are required overall (to include core points) with at least 666 at higher level.
+We accept both Maths options as part of the Diploma.
+If Maths and English Language are not offered as part of the Diploma, they should be offered at GCSE or IGCSE at grade B (6) or above.

 Higher level subjects should include either: